asvela/keyoscacquire/README.rst

 and a png of the trace plot.
 The package also provides an API for integration in other Python code.

-keyoscacquire uses the :py:mod:`logging` module, see :ref:`logging`.

 The code has been tested on Windows 7 and 10 with a Keysight DSO2024A model using a USB connection.

-.. note:: In order to connect to a VISA instrument, NI MAX or similar might need to be running on the computer.
-Installation of Keysight Connection Expert might also be necessary.

 .. documentation-marker